wgottwalt/gnu_modula2_playground/README.md

 Pascal in the old days so I will stick with a coding style more comparable to Free Pascal instead of the now odd looking Modula-2 styles used back in the days.

+raylib:
+Just some example code about how to use the really nice GNU Modula-2 clib interfacing mechanics to play around with the famous raylib.